The other side of Goa!

-To all of us , Goa means beaches , fun , parties and vacations.
-Seldom it is noticed that it reflects a great history , architecture and a rich heritage of art and craft.
+To all of us, Goa means beaches, fun, parties and vacations.
+Seldom it is noticed that it reflects a great history, architecture and rich heritage of art and craft.

 The other side of Goa, that one often gives a miss, is one that reflects beautiful harbours, wide rivers, churches and rooted fisherman villages.
-These tribes ande villages tell us stories of Goa’s development.
-The rising of India’s smallest state - Goa from the Portugese rule to India arms.
+These tribes and villages tell us stories of Goa's development.
+The rising of India's smallest state - Goa from the Portuguese rule to India's arms.

 Those who know Me an iota, know how much I love Goa.
 This love for the place forced me to research about the handloom and Sarees belonging to this place.
 And hence, my eyes met these beautiful Kunbi weaves and the hard work of Dr R Phalgaonkar in this arena.

-Not may know that Goa, under the portugese rule used to be a handloom hub.
+Not may know that Goa, under the Portuguese rule used to be a handloom hub.
 And once was famous for Kunbi weaves.

 KUNBI - A traditional saree, worn by the Goan Kunbi tribal women before the advent of the Portuguese in the 16th century.
 It was a cotton-chequered red-and-white saree with a sturdy weave.
-Worn short above ankles with a knot over the shoulder, and worn without a blouse, it was well-suited for working on farmlands.
-Kunbi literally mean people who sow seeds , farmers.
+Worn short above ankles with a knot over the shoulder, and worn without a blouse, it was well-suited for working on farmlands: Kunbi means people who sow seeds, farmers.

-Kunbi is also a famous dance with the Kunbi women dancers dancing to the beats wearing brightly colored Kunbi saris.
+Kunbi is also a famous dance with the Kunbi women dancers dancing to the beats wearing brightly coloured Kunbi saris.

-This Saree was originally worn by Kunbi and Gawda tribe women who were basically paddy field workers.
+This Saree was originally worn by Kunbi and Gawda tribe women who were paddy field workers.

-This community is basically closer to nature.
-This is the main reason the drape of this saree is simple, the length is just below the knee and gives freedom to the Kunbi workers to carry on with their daily chores.
+This community is closer to nature.
+This is the main reason the drape of this saree is simple; the length is just below the knee and gives freedom to the Kunbi workers to carry on with their daily chores.

-So diluted and dead is the tradition, that kunbi saris are mostly copy of prints that are sold today.
+So diluted and dead is the tradition, that Kunbi saris are mostly a copy of prints that are sold today.

 Kunbis reflected the block designs in each piece.
 Rust brown seems to be the traditional border, with a simple tiny white flower on the edges of the border.

 Even the checks were of different styles and shapes.
-They have stories to tell about the weaves in the folk songs of this tribes too.
-Let not this Goan identity become just an anecdote for our upcoming generations
+They have stories to tell about the weaves in the folk songs of these tribes too.
+Let not this Goan identity become just an anecdote for our upcoming generations.

-The credit for the Kunbi’s revival goes largely to history professor Rohit Phalgaonkar, who is also a part of Goa government’s Conservation Committee for Archaeology and Museums.
+The credit for the Kunbi's revival goes mainly to history professor Rohit Phalgaonkar, who is also a part of Goa government's Conservation Committee for Archaeology and Museums.

 Bring this art home!!